 Recently, I published another book, “Amazing Secrets of Hinduism- Hindu Culture & Incredible India” describing in in simple words many secrets of Hinduism and the contributions of India to the world.

 Who is the founder of Hinduism?

-No body in particular.
-It is the research output of countless learned men called Rishis who were Christ like masters, through centuries.
+Nobody in particular.
+It is the research output of countless learned men called Rishis who were the scientists of the ancient age, through centuries.

 Who is a Hindu?

 I believe anyone who search after truth is a Hindu.
 There is One and only God and One Truth.
 The very first book of Hindus named Rig Veda proclaim, "Ekam Sat, Viprah Bahudha Vadanti".
 (There is only one truth, only men describe it in different ways).

 So, a Jew or a Christian or a Moslem who is in search after truth is automatically a Hindu.
 There are about 800 million Hindus in the world.
 There are more than 800,000 Hindus in the U.S., and about 160,000 in Canada.

 Who are Aryans?